 - Stress stress stress stress stress stress

 I’m here to help.
 I spent almost five years as a traveler, doing digital products and strategy consulting while figuring out how to stay healthy and sane on the road for my own benefit.
-I learned a few things along the way:
+I certainly don’t have all of the answers, but I did learn a few things along the way:

 - How to eat well in any airport or restaurant